radicaldrew/helm-charts/README.md

 ```

-useHostnames set to false will us the Kong IP address with prefixes.
+useHostnames set to false will use the Kong IP address with prefixes.
 ```bash
 Example: if your IP is 204.244.11.3 then to access Jambonz: http://204.244.11.3/api